thephillipsequation/devops-transformation-slides/slides.md

 ---

-# Milestone 3: Infrastructure Standardization
+# Outcome 3: Infrastructure Standardization

 - **Objective:** Standardize and automate environment configurations.
 - **Action:** Implement Infrastructure as Code for consistency and auditability.